xoolive/traffic/readme.md

 The `traffic` tool scripts around the library for common usecases.

-You may download data from OpenSky Impala shell (add the verbosity `-v` flag to get messages if the connection fails or stalls):
+You may download data from OpenSky Impala shell (check the help with option `-h`):

 ```
 traffic opensky 2018-01-01T06:00 -s 2018-01-01T08:00 -b Andorra -o andorra.pkl